-This is the true story of how I took 20 different photos of abandoned shopping carts on the same dirt road in Old East Dallas.
+This is the true story of when I photographed 20 different shopping carts abandoned on the same dirt road in Old East Dallas over a period of 3 years.

 In 2014 I moved into an old house in Old East Dallas that had been converted into 8 small apartments.
 Rent was cheap and it was very close to downtown, Uptown, and Deep Ellum, I loved the location and price.